BRONWYN HOULDSWORTH - MY WRITING, MY BOOKS

 All fiction writing, including Historical Romance and Fantasy Adventure, entails differing degrees of imagination.
 Historical romance based on family requires imagination in dreaming up the conversations between these characters, and interpreting reasons for their actions.
 But all my historical fiction is anchored in fact, whereas the category of fantasy adventure has proved tremendously freeing.
 In those worlds anything is possible, and only limited by a writer’s imagination!

-Which leads me to my second novel, written and now in development with Ocean Reeve Publishing.
+Which leads me to my second novel, released by Ocean Reeve Publishing and available under my other author name, B K Houldsworth.
 It’s aimed at older children and young teenagers, and it’s an adventure fantasy occupying an imaginary medieval world.
 Where did it come from?
 Well, the fantasy writer Neil Gaiman has a quote: A book is a dream that you hold in your hand.
 That’s what my book is, or rather, that’s where it came from.
 I awoke, quite a few years ago, with a story, characters, and a compulsion to commit it all to paper.
 There’s been a lot of work on it since.
 It’s the first in a series, under an overarching banner, All the Corners of the World.
 The weird thing is, I don’t read much fantasy, so where that dream came from is a mystery.
 I’ve grown to love my characters, so much so, there’s no way I’m prepared to leave them yet.
 Which is strange, considering how other worldly some of them are.
 In book one, there are two gorgeous giants in dire distress, and they’re leading me into the writing of book two in the series.
 I’m also playing with some related fantasy short stories.

 As for more short stories of the romance kind, they will surely keep on making their way from my brain to my fingers and into the computer.
 And, certainly, the historical romance novels will continue, because that’s my first love, and there are dozens of stories waiting to be told that require more than a couple of thousand short story words in which to do so.
 I’ve recognised I enjoy writing about strong women or, at least, women as strong as they can possibly be given the era in which they lived.
 That also applies to my fantasy series.
 Hmm, wonder where that came from?